 Every solution has unique advantages that make it more favorable for certain shipments, but there are always trade-offs to consider in your decision-making process.

 Though truckload does require paying for the entire trailer, exclusive use of the equipment comes with benefits including:

 - Efficient transit times.
 Shipments go directly from origin to destination since yours is the only one in the equipment.

 - Minimal handling.
 Freight stays in the trailer it’s loaded in, which means there’s no need to handle it outside of loading and unloading.

 Learn more about the advantages of full truckload.

-While frequently associated with smaller shipments, LTL can be a good fit for freight that generally goes on a dry van.
+While frequently associated with smaller shipments, less-than-truckload (LTL) can be a good fit for freight that typically goes on a dry van.
 The extended transit times might not work for all shipments, but LTL does provide:

-In most cases, intermodal shipping is a good alternative for truckload freight that doesn’t have strict time requirements.
+In most cases, intermodal shipping is a great capacity option for freight that doesn’t have a strict time requirement.
 In exchange for longer transit times, you’ll receive:

 - Consistent service.
 Trains don’t get sick or take vacation days, so rail schedules are very reliable.

 - Historically cheaper rates.
-Capacity shortages are affecting this currently, but intermodal is historically the cheapest option for long haul shipments.
+Capacity and fuel costs can affect this at different times, but intermodal is historically the cheapest option for long-haul shipments.

-- Additional handling options.
+- Special handling options.
 Premium services like temperature control and enhanced security are available for sensitive or high-value items.

-Our position as a logistics company with assets gives us the unique ability to cover virtually any mode of freight movement and to meet complex operational requirements.
-No matter your needs, we can provide a solution— either through our own assets or through our growing network of capacity providers.
+ArcBest’s position as an integrated logistics company gives us the unique ability to cover virtually any mode to meet your operational requirements.
+No matter your needs, ArcBest can provide a solution— either through our own assets or through our growing network of capacity providers.
 Reach out to us so we can discuss your options or log in to your account to get a quote online.